-- A person commits an offence of "tipping off", under DTROP/OSCO or UNATMO33, if, knowing or suspecting that an STR has been made, he/she discloses to any other person any matter that is likely to prejudice an investigation that might be conducted following the original disclosure.
-An offence of tipping off carries a maximum penalty, upon conviction, of imprisonment for three years and a fine of \$500,000. - A risk exists that clients could be tipped off unintentionally when practices are seeking to extend their CDD enquiries during the establishment or course of the business relationship, or when conducting occasional or ad hoc transactions or services.
-If further enquiries of clients become necessary, where it is known or suspected that an STR has already been made, the clients should not be made aware that relevant agencies have been alerted about their name. - Clients' awareness of a possible STR or investigation could prejudice future efforts to investigate the suspected ML/TF activities.
+- 640.2.16 A person commits an offence of "tipping off", under DTROP/OSCO or UNATMO35, if, knowing or suspecting that an STR or a disclosure referred to in paragraph 640.2.4, has been made, he/she discloses to any other person any matter that is likely to prejudice an investigation that might be conducted following the original disclosure.
+An offence of tipping off carries a maximum penalty, upon conviction, of imprisonment for three years and a fine of \$500,000. - 640.2.17 A risk exists that clients could be tipped off unintentionally when practices are seeking to extend their CDD enquiries during the establishment or course of a business relationship, or when conducting occasional or ad hoc transactions or services.
+If further enquiries of clients become necessary, where it is known or suspected that an STR has already been made, the clients should not be made aware that relevant agencies have been alerted about them. - 640.2.18 Clients' awareness of a possible STR or investigation could prejudice future efforts to investigate the suspected ML/TF activities.
 Therefore, if practices form a suspicion that activities or transactions relate to ML/TF, they should take into account the risk of tipping off when completing the CDD process.
-Practices must ensure that their employees are aware of and sensitive to these issues when conducting CDD. - A person cannot be held liable for a tipping-off offence unless that person knows or suspects that an STR has been made, either internally or to the JFIU, or alternatively knows or suspects that
+Practices must ensure that their employees are aware of and sensitive to these issues when conducting CDD. - 640.2.19 A person cannot be held liable for a tipping-off offence unless that person knows or suspects that an STR has been made, either internally or to the JFIU, or alternatively knows or suspects that

-STREAMS (Suspicion Transaction Report and Management System) is a web-based platform to assist in the receipt, analysis and dissemination of STRs.
+33 STREAMS (Suspicion Transaction Report and Management System) is a web-based platform to assist in the receipt, analysis and dissemination of STRs.
 Use of STREAMS is recommended, especially for practices which make frequent reports.
 Further details may be obtained from the JFIU.

-Section 25(4) of OSCO stipulates that an indictable offence includes conduct outside Hong Kong which would constitute an indictable offence if it had occurred in Hong Kong.
+34 Section 25(4) of OSCO stipulates that an indictable offence includes conduct outside Hong Kong which would constitute an indictable offence if it had occurred in Hong Kong.
 Therefore, where a practice in Hong Kong has information regarding ML/TF, irrespective of the location, it should consider seeking clarification from and making a report to the JFIU.

-33 DTROP/OSCO section 25A(5); UNATMO section 12(5)
+35 DTROP/OSCO section 25A(5); UNATMO section 12(5)